 Harnessing technology is crucial to learning and life at Northeastern.
 Connect with key tech resources, from Wi-Fi to the newest apps that personalize experiences and empower productivity.

 Accounts and Access

 Northeastern accounts open the way to university resources, including the Student Hub and email accounts.
 Username and password are set up at the time of account claim.
-To claim a Northeastern student account, click the unique link in the email (valid for 60 days after receipt) to begin the process of claiming the Northeastern online account.
+To claim a Northeastern student account, click the unique link in the email (valid for 60 days after receipt) to begin the process.
 If it has been more than 60 days, contact the IT Service Desk.

 Appropriate Use Policy

 All Northeastern community members are responsible for following the Northeastern University Appropriate Use of Computer and Network Resources Policy.
 The policy is available in PDF format.

 All Northeastern community members are responsible for helping keep the university safe from phishing and other security threats.
 Northeastern will never ask you to confirm your username and password in an email.
 Use the Report Message button in your Outlook client to immediately report a suspicious email.
 If you have any reason to believe that your account has been compromised, report it immediately to the IT Service Desk.
 Learn more at Get Secure.

 2FA and Your Account

 Two-factor authentication (2FA) is a security measure that protects your online identity and personal information.
 It’s also required to access many university systems and services.
 Enroll today.

 Northeastern supports all commonly used browsers (Chrome, Edge, Safari, Firefox) and offers both wired and wireless options for connecting compatible devices to the internet.